Nelia Afonso, M.D.

 Professor in the Department of Foundational Medical Studies

 Dr. Afonso received her MBBS and M.D. degree from the University of Mumbai in India and received her MRCP degree from the Royal College of Physicians in the United Kingdom.
 Teaching both medical students and residents has always been a central part of her career as an academic physician.
 From 1992 to 2011, she was a member of the teaching faculty of the Department of Internal Medicine at Wayne State University School of Medicine.
 As the Director of the Physical Diagnosis Course at the Wayne State University School of Medicine, Dr. Afonso developed and implemented innovative medical education programs for medical students such as the use of standardized patients.
-She was instrumental in the introduction of several novel initiatives in the medical school curriculum including inter-professional education and the introduction of bedside ultrasound teaching into the physical diagnosis course.
-Her research projects focus on novel curriculum initiatives in medical education and women’s health issues.
+She has been instrumental in the introduction of several novel initiatives in the medical school curriculum including inter-professional education and the introduction of bedside ultrasound teaching into the physical diagnosis course.
+Her research projects focus on novel curriculum initiatives in medical education, vaccine hesitancy and women’s health issues.

 Office: 428 O’Dowd Hall